twome/pinguno/readme.md

 ### Uninstallation

 - Binaries: Delete the binary and the 'config' and 'logs' folders in the same directory as it.
-- Node + source code:
+- Node + source code: Delete the package folder

 That's it!